mbarkley/forge-errai/README.txt

 Example:
 [no project] bin $ new-project --named errai-bus --topLevelPackage org.jboss.errai --projectFolder /home/pslegr/wfk-development/FORGE/test-projects/errai-bus

-4. Run the "errai setup" command to install the ErraiFacets.
+4. Type "errai setup" command and hit Enter to complete with appropriate errai module to set up.
-You can choose from currenly available 4 Errai Facets

 Example:
-[errai-bus] errai-bus $ errai setup
+[errai-bus] errai-bus $ errai setup errai- errai-bus      errai-cdi      errai-jaxrs    errai-ui
-Which Errai module to install?

-  1 - [Errai Bus Facet]*
-  2 - [Errai CDI Facet]
-  3 - [Errai Jaxrs Facet]
-  4 - [Errai UI Facet]

- ?
-Choose an option by typing the number of the selection [*-default]  [0]

 Note:Each of Facet introduces a different Errai module, which will be installed.
 By selecting one of the facets a basic project folder structure is set up and pom.xml for project is built up.